Frequently asked questions regarding Intentional Interim Ministry.

 What is the process a church will go through?

-There are five phases a congregation will encounter during the Intentional Interim Ministry process.
+There are five interactive areas of development (or focus points) a congregation will encounter during the Intentional Interim Ministry process.
+(See: www.centerforcongregationalhealth)

-- Dealing with its history in an honest way - talking through the disputes, strengths and challenges, and the positives and negatives of past pastorates.
+- Reviewing its historical heritage with honesty and transparency – talking through the disputes, strengths and challenges, and the positives and negatives of past pastorates.

-- Broadening leadership.
-During the interim, lay leadership often changes as leaders resign and opportunities open up to a wider pool of people.
-During the Intentional Interim Ministry, there's an opportunity to build on these internal shifts.
+- Growing through changes in leadership – During the interim, lay leadership often changes as leaders resign and opportunities open up to a wider pool of people.
+During the Intentional Interim Ministry period there is an opportunity to build on these internal shifts.

-- Defining its identity.
-During the interim, the congregation uses tools, such as self study and demographics, to discern its own idendity.
+- Defining its identity – During the interim, the congregation uses tools, such as self study and demographics, to discern its identity.

-- Strengthening the relationship with the district.
-Normally, the pastor of the congregation is the de facto channel to the district.
-When this link no longer exists, new channels of communication can open up, redefining relationships with the larger church body.
+- Strengthening its relationship with the circuit, district, and synod – Normally, the pastor of the congregation is the de facto channel to the district.
+When this link no longer exists, new channels of communication can open up, redefining the congregation's relationships with the larger church body.

-- Determining a new direction for ministry and mission.
-When the temptation to simply follow the pastor is gone, new ideas bubble up from the congregation.
-The window to the future is opened to allow the wind of the Spirit to challenge a congregation to answer the question, "what is God calling us to do, at this time and in this place?"
+- Exploring new directions for ministry and mission – When the temptation to simply follow the pastor is gone, new ideas bubble up from the congregation.
+The window to the future is opened to allow the Holy Spirit to challenge a congregation to answer the question, "what is God calling us to do, at this time and in this place?"

 How do I start an Intentional Interim Ministry program in my district?

 Intentional Interim Ministry is available to all districts, even if they do not have their own program.
 A district interested in setting up its own program can call the Interim Ministry Conference for a presentation.
-Representatives are available to explain how Intentional Interim Ministry works in further detail.
+Representatives are available to explain in further detail how Intentional Interim Ministry works.

 The Interim Ministry Conference, LCMS, will work with you to tailor interim ministry to your needs.
 Districts with these programs have developed different and creative services.

-Once a district shows interest in Intentional Interim Ministry, representatives can present at conferences and offer training through NALIP for those interested in becoming interim pastors.
+Representatives can also make presentations at conferences and offer training through NALIP for those interested in becoming interim pastors.